dask/dask-gateway/docs/source/index.rst

 Architecture Overview
 ---------------------

-Dask Gateway is divided into four separate components:
+Dask Gateway is divided into three separate components:

 - Multiple active **Dask Clusters** (potentially more than one per user)
 - A **Proxy** for proxying both the connection between the user's client